Key takeaways

 NMN is a wondrous little molecule that supports an equally remarkable compound known as NAD, or nicotinamide adenine dinucleotide.
 We’ve covered NAD quite exhaustively around here, but suffice to say that it plays an absolutely essential role in all sorts of critical processes, from DNA repair to energy production to cognitive function.
 It’s also intrinsically tied to aging—the older we become, the less NAD we produce.
 In fact, by age 50, we have roughly half the NAD we enjoyed at 20.
 The decline is directly linked to all sorts of age-related diseases.

 That’s where NMN comes in.
 As an NAD precursor, it helps elevate NAD levels in individual cells and body wide.
 And it’s so wonderfully effective that it’s medically considered an important player in longevity and overall well-being.
 The results are truly impressive—people taking NMN supplements report more energy, a clearer mind, greater skin elasticity, improved recovery times from exercise, hangovers and jet lag alike, and thicker, lusher hair.
-But what about its effect on grey hair
+But what about its effect on grey hair?
+What sort of grey hair before and afters are out for this supplement specifically?

 Does NMN reverse or prevent grey hair?

-Science is drawing definitive links between NMN supplementation for healthier hair growth, specifically relating to its ability to manage oxidative stress and regulate cell regeneration—both of which are beneficial when the issue is grey hair.
-While there isn’t as much research to reference regarding NMN and grey hair specifically, a handful of rodent studies have shown a reversal in age-related symptoms, and that includes both hair loss and greying.
+Science is drawing clearer links between NMN supplementation for healthier hair growth, specifically relating to its ability to manage oxidative stress and regulate cell regeneration—both of which are beneficial when the issue is grey hair.
+While there isn’t as much research to reference regarding NMN and grey hair specifically, a handful of rodent studies have shown reversals in age-related symptoms, and that includes both hair loss and greying.

 Whether or not the same is true in humans is still to be determined—though anecdotal evidence abounds—but researchers have reason to be optimistic.
 NMN’s ability to boost NAD production can contribute to a deceleration in various signs of aging, hair health included, and the reports and scientific clues to date do suggest NMN supplementation may indeed slow down the greying process.
 While we wait for science to puzzle this out, you can enjoy the many proven benefits of NMN supplementation, which include a healthier scalp environment and rejuvenated hair follicles.
 That adds up to a lusher head of hair, whether it’s rocking that distinguished salt and pepper look or not.